 I have to say that this cobbler turned out to be delicious.
 There was not one bite left of this dessert by the end of the meal.
 We all enjoyed it; I think there were a few of the kids just about licking out their bowls trying to get every bit of the cobbler.
 Needless to say, I have made this one again.
 The second time I added a couple of more fruits, I had blueberries, raspberries, strawberries, and some peach thrown in the cobbler.
 I have to say that this was just as scrumptious as the first cobbler.
 So when it comes down to this cobbler I think that just about any fruit would make this a tasty dessert.
 I hope that you will give it try and let me know what kind of fruit you used in your cobbler.

 1 1/2 teaspoon baking powder

 3 tablespoons melted butter

 In a saucepan, combine sugar and cornstarch, stir in water.
 Bring to a boil; stirring constantly, boil for 1 minute.
 Add fruit.
-Pour fruit mixture into a lightly buttered 1 1/2 quart baking dish or a 9 inch pie plate.
-Sprinkle with cinnamon and drizzled with 1 teaspoon melted butter.
+Pour fruit mixture into a lightly buttered 1 1/2 quart baking dish or a 9-inch pie plate.
+Sprinkle with cinnamon and drizzle with 1 teaspoon melted butter.